JamieVaughn/blog/src/content/post/astro_for_sites.md

 # Astro For Sites

 I've converted my old Next.js blog to use Astro, which is now powering this very site you're reading here!
 And Astro has blown me away with it's developer experience for a site like this.
+Hainvg top level `await` and the ability to fetch markdown posts so easily is just so nice.
+It makes using markdown files in a directory "as a database" feel so natural and it's honestly wonderful DX.

 ## Solid or Svelte for Apps

-Channeling Swyx here: I am prett convinced my goto now is: <strong>Astro for sites, and Solid (or Svelte) for Apps.</strong> I'm still taking Solid and Svelte out for some test drives so that's why I'm hedging a little bit here.
+Channeling @Swyx here: I am now convinced my goto now is: <strong>Astro for sites, and Solid (or Svelte) for Apps.</strong> I'm still taking Solid and Svelte out for some test drives so that's why I'm hedging a little bit here.
 I've used both for small toy projects, and don't get me wrong they are both phenomenal.
 But I haven't used their respective meta-frameworks sufficiently yet, to find my personal favorite.
 But for making content sites, I don't feel any need to look further than Astro.
 Honestly, using something like Svelte or Solid strikes me as overkill at this point.
 Perhaps if I need to implement a user login/authentication for this blog would be the only possible reason to change my mind on that (however,  I don't and won't need user login here).
 As a side note, here I'm also keeping a close eye on Qwik, since that also looks fascinating.
 However, I haven't tried that framework out at all yet, so I can't say either way there.
 I'll probably give Qwik a spin fairly soon as well on some small toy app I eventually want to play around with.

 ## Sites vs Apps?